infwonder/kubernetes-course/python3/README.md

 ### vault and kubernete api integration

-This is an exerise trying to understand how could we deploy to kubernetes combining KUBE and VAULT API.
+This is an exercise to understand how to deploy to kubernetes programmatically with both kubernetes and VAULT API.

 #### Requirement
 - python3